-Beginning in 2015, the City assigned a full-time officer dedicated to homeless issues and has continued to allocate resources as the number of homeless continues to grow.
-The City's efforts have grown to include a Homeless Task Force, the construction of the Cameron Lane Navigation Center, and the addition of a Deputy Director of Homelessness & Behavioral Health Services in FY 2021/22.
-This multi-pronged approach is accomplished in a variety of ways, such as weekly outreach to engage homeless individuals and determine their needs, reuniting individuals with family members, working within the County's Coordinated Entry System to match individuals and families with housing opportunities, assisting in eviction prevention, maintaining walk-in office hours at the South Police Substation, as well as working cooperatively with local schools to assist children who are homeless or housing insecure.
+The City of Huntington Beach has an aggressive plan to reduce and end homelessness.
+The plan includes funding a Homeless Task Force, developing a Navigation Center, adding a Deputy Director of Homelessness & Behavioral Health Services position in FY 2021/22, and funding annual public service programs that serve this clientele.
+This multi-pronged approach includes reaching out to homeless persons and assessing their individual needs, reuniting individuals with family members, working within the County's Coordinated Entry System to match individuals and families with housing opportunities, assisting in eviction prevention, maintaining walk-in office hours at the South Police Substation, as well as working cooperatively with local schools to assist children who are homeless or housing insecure.
 Since 2015, officers and case managers have helped hundreds of individuals transition off the streets (with many being reunified with family).
 The Deputy Director will play an instrumental role in the City to help coordinate ongoing homeless response efforts within Huntington Beach.

-In FY 2022/23, the City will continue funding the StandUp for Kids Street Outreach Program.
+In FY 2023/24, the City will continue funding the StandUp for Kids Street Outreach Program.
 StandUp is an agency where volunteer staff scout streets of Huntington Beach for youth who are unsheltered or unstably housed.
 StandUp for Kids serves teens and youth (ages 12 - 24) who are homeless, at-risk, aging-out of foster care, or runaways to equip them with the tools they need to transition from life on the street to a life of stability and opportunity.
-The Street

-Outreach program provides basic services (food, clothing, hygiene items, and survival kits) as well as medical assistance and compassionate mentoring.
+The Street Outreach program provides basic services (food, clothing, hygiene items, and survival kits) as well as medical assistance and compassionate mentoring.
+In FY 2023/24, StandUp for Kids is proposing to assist 27 youth with a CDBG allocation of nearly \$20,000.